safing/web/_publications/2021-04-06-pitching-safing-and-privacy-on-national-television.md

 ### In the End It Was A Fun Experience

 Looking back at the shoot in October and watching it now, we did enjoy the experience.
-We were encouraged to see the film crew having genuine interest in what we do and what we stood for.
+We were encouraged to see the film crew having genuine interest in what we do and what we stand for.
 They were all ears as Raphael was on-set in the waiting area and talked about Safing.
 Another fun thing to experience was how TV shows are run.
 Product placement is a thing and even some censorship was part of the mix: we were not allowed to mention that the Portmaster blocks ads or talk about ad blocking in general.

 Anyway, we hope to have raised a bit of awareness and know we learned stuff along the way.
 Now back to what matters: developing great privacy tools for the masses with no-one coming in between!